Islamic State ransacks Assyrian capital as Iraq appeals for help

 "I'm sure lower value stuff is getting through but higher value items are not," he said, adding there were likely to be networks in the region working to get materials out.

-"In Syria, Turkey and Lebanon there will be groups who are engaging in the trade of antiquities for profit in an organized fashion."
+"In Syria, Turkey and Lebanon there will be groups who are engaging in the trade of antiquities for profit in an organised fashion."

 (Additional reporting by Isabel Coles in Arbil; Editing by Gareth Jones)